-We develop novel marginal structural models to estimate effects of time-varying treatments on recurrent event outcomes to account for time-dependent confounding.
-We develop theoretical properties of models and test their performance using Monte Carlo simulation studies.
+We develop methods to overcoming time-dependent confounding affected by previous treatments in observational studies.
+This includes novel marginal structural models, their associated theoretical properties, and tests of their performance using Monte Carlo simulation studies.
+We also research methods for combining longitudinal matching with missing data methods, variance estimation, and mediation analyses for rare disease studies with limited sample size.
 New models are applied to real data from observational cohort studies and electronic health record databases to answer important clinical questions for children and adults with kidney diseases.
-This project is supported by an NIH/NIDDK-funded P50 grant and was previously supported by a NephCure pilot grant.
+These projects are supported by an NIH/NIDDK-funded P50 grant and were previously supported by a NephCure pilot grant.

 We collaborate with nephropathologists, nephrologists, engineers, and molecular biologists to extract information from digital kidney biopsy images and identify important diagnostic, mechanistic, and prognostic imaging features.
 We develop novel high-dimensional statistical methods to analyze these data and use machine learning, computational image analysis, and bioinformatics tools to extract and integrate (bulk, single-cell, and spatial) transcriptomic, imaging, and clinical data.
 These projects are supported by multiple NIH/NIDDK-funded R01 grants.